 Provides an understanding of the issues and psychological problems of college students, and how those issues and problems are treated in the college setting.
 Covers the assessment and treatment of disorders that characterize young adulthood, the core knowledge and skills of college counselors and an orientation to college and university counseling centers. prerequisites: APPL 602, APPL 606 and APPL 610 sample syllabus

 Theoretical assumptions, techniques and effectiveness of interventions associated with behavioral and psychological problems of the aged, alcoholics, sexual deviants, criminal offenders and/or problems encountered in marriage and family situations.
 Specific topic may vary from semester to semester.
 May be repeated for credit as course topic changes.
-Lab fee may be required. prerequisites: to be determined by instructor sample syllabus (most recent topic: treatment of anxiety)
+Lab fee may be required. prerequisites: to be determined by instructor sample syllabus (most recent topic: counseling military and veteran clients)

 The logic of hypothesis testing and assumptions underlying its use are the framework for studying analysis of variance and covariance and multiple regression.
 These tools are learned in the context of application to psychological research.
 Students learn to complete statistical analyses using a microcomputer statistical package and to interpret the results. sample syllabus